Ziv-spec/randomfun/vault/Zettelkasten/GZAR Reflections.md

 #### The hardness of testing
 I have yet to find a compelling option for testing the language in a nice and scalable manner.
 Simple asserts and checks of "correctness" have proven a bad option in terms of scale.
 For any case you will need a test O(n).
 But what about the combination of features and their interactions?
 And the complex transformations that might happen in the IR to optimize code yet still require correctness.
 This proves to me that testing is hard.
 At least scaling testing is hard.
-And I might require a further
+And I might require a further investigation for better ways to test my code.

 ---